iostream/chromatone-helper/README.md

 Feature wishes
 --------------
 - Actual user reference
+- Reaper-DAW integration
 - Voicings
+   * allow usage of accidentals in voicings
    * allow usage of all chord modifiers also in voicings
    * [x] include voicing in MIDI export
    * enable voicings like this (beginning from comma does not exist yet), examples: